Cigarette Smoking (cont.)

 Parents still have the biggest impact on their children's decision whether to smoke.
 The best way to prevent a youngster from taking up smoking is to have parents who don't smoke.
 Children from smoking households are more likely to begin smoking than children from nonsmoking households.

-- Much attention has been focused in recent years on the influence of tobacco company advertising on encouraging young people to smoke.
+- Much attention has been focused on the influence of tobacco company advertising on encouraging young people to smoke.